Products and h-homogeneity: Some applications

+\begin{question} Is it true that for every non-empty space $X$ there exists a non-empty space $Y$ such that $X\times Y$ is h-homogeneous?
+If $X$ is compact, can $Y$ be chosen to be compact? \end{question}

+\begin{remark} In \cite{uspenskii}, using a very brief and elegant argument, Uspenski{\u\i} proved that for every non-empty space $X$ there exists a non-empty space $Y$ such that $X\times Y$ is homogeneous (in the sense of Definition \ref{homogeneous}).
+However, it is not true that $Y$ can be chosen to be compact whenever $X$ is compact: Motorov proved that the closure in the plane of $\{(x,\sin(1/x)):x\in (0,1]\}$ is not the retract of any compact homogeneous space (see Section 3 in \cite{arkhangelskii} for a proof). \end{remark}

+The following was proved by Matveev (see Proposition 3 in \cite{matveev1}) under the additional assumption that $X$ is zero-dimensional, even though such assumption is not actually used in the proof (see Appendix A).
+Recall that a sequence $\langle A_n:n\in\omega\rangle$ of subsets of a space $X$ \emph{converges to a point} $x$ if for every neighborhood $U$ of $x$ there exists $N\in\omega$ such that $A_n\subseteq U$ for each $n\geq N$.

-\begin{proposition}[Matveev] Assume that $X$ is a zero-dimensional space with a $\pi$-base $\BBB$ consisting of clopen sets that are homeomorphic to $X$.
-If there exists a sequence $\langle U_n:n\in\omega\rangle$ of open sets in $X$ that converges to a point then $X$ is h-homogeneous. \end{proposition}
+\begin{proposition}[Matveev] Assume that $X$ has a $\pi$-base consisting of clopen sets that are homeomorphic to $X$.
+If there exists a sequence $\langle U_n:n\in\omega\rangle$ of non-empty open subsets of $X$ that converges to a point then $X$ is h-homogeneous. \end{proposition}

-The case $\kappa=\omega$ of the following result is an easy consequence of proposition \ref{matveev}.
-Motorov first proved it under the additional assumption that $X$ is first-countable and compact (see theorem 1 in \cite{motorov1}).
-Terada proved it for an arbitrary infinite $\kappa$, under the additional assumption that $X$ is non-pseudocompact (see corollary 3.2 in \cite{terada}).
+The case $\kappa=\omega$ of the following result is an easy consequence of Proposition \ref{matveev}.
+Motorov first proved it under the additional assumption that $X$ is a zero-dimensional first-countable compact space (see Theorem 0.2(2) in \cite{motorov2} and Theorem 1 in \cite{motorov1}).
+Terada proved it for an arbitrary infinite $\kappa$, under the additional assumption that $X$ is zero-dimensional and non-pseudocompact (see Corollary 3.2 in \cite{terada}).

-\begin{theorem} Assume that $X$ is a zero-dimensional space such that the isolated points are dense in $X$.
+\begin{theorem} Assume that $X$ is a space such that the isolated points are dense.
 Then $X^\kappa$ is h-homogeneous for every infinite cardinal $\kappa$. \end{theorem}